 Moving the registered office into another province or territory other than the one indicated in the articles

 If you move your registered office to a province or territory other than the one indicated in the articles, you are responsible for amending your articles.
-To do this, you must file articles of amendment and pay the filing fee (see Services, fees and turnaround times – CBCA).
+To do this, you must file articles of amendment.
+Fees may apply (see Services, fees and processing times – CBCA).

 Filing changes regarding directors